osg-htc/technology/docs/software/git-software-development.md

 called "squashing" or "rebasing"), and then break them up into logically distinct commits as necessary, representing the final changeset.
-As mentioned above, one way to do this is with a combination of `git rebase -i` and `git gui`, though there are other third-party tools available also.
+As mentioned above, one way to do this is with a combination of `git rebase -i` and `git gui`, though there are other third-party tools (e.g., magit) available also.

 #### Write a succinct subject to explain what each commit does